Table of Contents (collapsible)

 Post-Collection Management

-When collections are made in fall, Douglas’ dustymaiden seed heads and stems can have a high moisture content.
-Properly and thoroughly drying this seed is critical for successful storage and cleaning.
+When collections are made in fall, Douglas’ dustymaiden seed heads and stems can have a high moisture content, and in general, the more plant material in the collection, the more ventilation and drying a seed lot will likely need (Gold n.d.; Parkinson and DeBolt 2005; Hay and Probert 2011).
 Harvested seed should be spread on racks in a protected area and thoroughly air dried in the field or following transport to the cleaning facility.
-Little drying will normally be required if fruits are collected in summer.
-Drying importance increases if inert material is included in the seed collection and if collection occurs during high humidity periods.
 Seed will dry in open collection sacks after 2 to 4 weeks (St. George 2003 cited in Camp and Sanderson 2007; Tilley 2010).
 Collected material can be transported in clean breathable bags or boxes and should be protected from overheating during transport.
 Insect infestations should be controlled by freezing collections for 48 hours (Parkinson and DeBolt 2005) or use of appropriate chemicals.

 Seed Cleaning